acreskeyMoz/simpleperf_for_geckoview_example/README.md

-# Simpleperf for geckoview_example
+# Simpleperf for gecko apps
-Scripting to make simpleperf profiling of Gecko-based Android Apps_example easier
+Scripting to make simpleperf profiling of Gecko-based Android Apps easier

 You will need to use:
 - either a GeckoView-based vehicle from Mozilla that is both